kmaasrud/vmc/report/secs/03_method.md

 Our variational Monte Carlo approach is as explained by our previous work [@Vmc-bosonic2021].
 Roughly, it proceeds by proposing a change to the system $\mathbf R \mapsto \mathbf R'$ by changing the position of a single particle $\mathbf r_i$.
 The choice of this particle and how it moves is done both randomly and by way of the *quantum force*, both explained in @Vmc-bosonic2021.
 From the states $\mathbf R$ and $\mathbf R'$, and the trial wave function $\Psi_T$, we evaluate an acceptance factor, that determines whether or not we accept the proposed changed system.

-Regardless of whether the new step is accepted or not, the desired quantities - in our case the energy, it's gradient and their composites - are sampled in Monte Carlo integration.
+Regardless of whether the new step is accepted or not, the desired quantities - in our case the energy, its gradient and their composites - are sampled in Monte Carlo integration.
 The integrated values are then used in steepest gradient descent [@Vmc-bosonic2021] to find the optimal variational parameters.

 ## Optimization of wave function ratio